Germinal (1993 film)

-Germinal is a 1993 French epic film based on the 1885 novel by Émile Zola.
-It was directed by Claude Berri, and stars Gérard Depardieu, Miou-Miou and Renaud.
+Germinal is a 1993 French-Belgian epic film based on the 1885 novel by Émile Zola.
+It was directed by Claude Berri, and stars Renaud, Miou-Miou and Gérard Depardieu.
 At the time it was the most expensive movie ever produced in France.
 It was the fourth most attended film of the year in France.

-It won the César Award for Best Cinematography and Best Costume Design, and was nominated for Best Film, Best Actress, Best Supporting Actor, Best Supporting Actress, Best director, Best Writing, Best Sound, Best Editing, Best Music and Best Production Design.
+It won the César Award for Best Cinematography and Best Costume Design, and was nominated for Best Film, Best Actress, Best Supporting Actor, Best Supporting Actress, Best Director, Best Original Screenplay or Adaptation, Best Sound, Best Editing, Best Music and Best Production Design.
 The film was selected as the French entry for the Best Foreign Language Film at the 66th Academy Awards, but was not accepted as a nominee.

 The film, set in the nineteenth century, closely follows the plot of the novel, which is a realistic story of a coalminers' strike in northern France in the 1860s.

+Synopsis

+The film takes place in Northern France in a coal mining town during the mid-nineteenth century.
+The film begins with Étienne Lantier, an unemployed engineer, arrives at a coal mine named "Le Voreux" seeking work.
+He is ignored by each over-worked, tired miner until Maheu learns that one of his team members has died and must find a replacement.
+Maheu is the father of eight children some of whom work in the mines.
+Catherine is on her father's mining team and becomes interested in Étienne Lantier when he begins working with them.
+Later, he moves in with them because the Maheu family needs the rent money he provides after their eldest son, Zacharie, marries the girl he impregnated.

+The main action of the film occurs after a cave-in in the mines due to insufficient timbering.
+The director of Voreux, Philippe Hennebeau, lowered the price of each coal cart to encourage the miners to spend more time timbering after the costly accident. Étienne who arrived at "Le Voreux" after punching his former boss and getting fired, had already been encouraging workers to go on strike.
+His lively conversations with Rassneur (who possesses socialist views) and Souvarine (who possesses anarchist views) about going on strike and earning better working conditions for the miners occur throughout the film.
+The workers go on strike led by Maheu and Étienne; however, Catherine, influenced by her possessive lover, Chaval, goes to work at Jean Bart, another mine in the area.
+Maheude, Catherine's mother and Maheu's wife, kicks her out of the house, and she is forced to live with the emotionally abusive Chaval, while Etienne pines for her.